 3) Do not drop or knock your cloisonne pieces on hard surfaces.
 The cloisonne is made of glass and can scratch or break.
 If you crack or break your enamel piece, try not to touch the crack or broken edges with your fingers.
 Your fingers contain oils and micro-debris that will get into the crack and cause the 'heal' to show when the piece is repaired.
 Simply take the pieces and put them into a small ziploc baggie or a little box and send them to me.
 9 times out of 10, I can repair your piece and return it to you as good as new.

 Metal & Material Specifications:

-All Girl Meets Joy Jewelry and designs are crafted of high quality Sterling Silver, Fine Silver, 14k gold, 18 gold, 24k clad sterling silver (sterling with a flame fused heavy pure gold overlay), freshwater pearls, gemstones, ebony wood, vintage Mediterranean coral, as well as fine deer hide suede or leather necklaces on occasion.
+All Girl Meets Joy Jewelry and designs are crafted of high quality Sterling Silver, Fine Silver, 14k gold, 18 gold, 24k clad sterling silver (sterling with a flame fused heavy pure pure gold overlay), freshwater pearls, gemstones, ebony wood, black coral that has been ethically harvested by me, or vintage Mediterranean red coral (also ethically sourced).

 All high polish or shiny finishes should be cleaned with a polishing cloth or soft polishing glove.
-Matte and hammered finishes that are not patina finished should always be cleaned with a very soft dry toothbrush and dry baking soda.
-Some designs may require periodic refinishing or a reapplication of the patina.
+Matte or hammered finishes that are not finished with a patina should always be cleaned with a very soft dry toothbrush with dry baking soda.
+Some of my designs may require periodic refinishing or a reapplication of the patina.
 Always have your jewelry serviced by Girl Meets Joy Jewelry.
 I'm happy to make your pieces look like new again.
 Small fees may apply but it’s best to have the person who made your jewelry service your pieces to maintain the consistency and quality of the piece.